etienne-delestoile/etienne-delestoile.github.io/research.md

 ## Publications & Working Papers

-### Revise & Resubmit

-- **[Titre de ton R&R]**
-  *Journal of Financial Stability (Revise & Resubmit)*
-  One–two sentence description of the paper: data, main method, key result.

 ### Working Papers

 - **<a href="https://www.banque-france.fr/en/publications-and-statistics/publications/who-takes-land-quantifying-use-built-land-french-economic-sectors-assess-their-vulnerability-no-net" target="_blank">Who Takes the Land?
-Quantifying the Use of Built-Up Land by French Economic Sectors to Assess Their Vulnerability to the ‘No Net Land Take’ Policy</a>** – With Mathilde Salin
+Quantifying the Use of Built-Up Land by French Economic Sectors to Assess Their Vulnerability to the ‘No Net Land Take’ Policy</a>** – With <a href="https://www.banque-france.fr/en/publications-and-statistics/publications/who-takes-land-quantifying-use-built-land-french-economic-sectors-assess-their-vulnerability-no-net" target="_blank">Mathilde Salin</a>

+- - **<a href="https://www.banque-france.fr/en/publications-and-statistics/publications/who-takes-land-quantifying-use-built-land-french-economic-sectors-assess-their-vulnerability-no-net" target="_blank">Container or Content: from flood hazards on firms’ physical assets to credit risks and pricing</a>** – With <a href="https://www.banque-france.fr/en/publications-and-statistics/publications/who-takes-land-quantifying-use-built-land-french-economic-sectors-assess-their-vulnerability-no-net" target="_blank">Lisa Kerdelhué</a> and Thierry Verdier

 ## Selected Research Projects